When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Soaking in a Sink or Bathtub

-If you don’t have a top-loading washer, you can still bleach soak your diapers.
-Use a sink or a large bucket for small loads of diapers or a bathtub for larger loads.
+If you have a front-loader, don’t worry.
+You can use a sink or bucket for small loads or a bathtub for your entire stash.

-The only thing that changes is the amount of bleach you add:
+The only thing that changes is the bleach quantity:

-• For a full bathtub: Add one cup of bleach.
+• Full bathtub: Add 1 cup of bleach.

-• For a sink or bucket: Add one tablespoon per gallon of cold water.
+• Sink or bucket: Add 1 tablespoon of bleach per gallon of cold water.

 Hard Water and Bleach Soaks

-For a half-full bathtub of cold water, add four cups of peroxide and one cup of Borax.
-Rinse in hot water, then follow with a hot wash that has detergent added.
+For a half-full bathtub of cold water, add four cups of hydrogen peroxide and one cup of Borax.
+Soak as usual, rinse in hot water, then follow with a hot wash with detergent.

 FAQs